apache/mesos/docs/quota.md

 <a name="statusRequest"></a>
 ### Status

-The operator can query the configured quotas by sending a HTTP GET request to the `/quota` endpoint.
+The operator can query the configured quotas by sending an HTTP GET request to the `/quota` endpoint.

      $ curl -X GET http://<master-ip>:<port>/quota